Compal Electronics: The Hidden ODM Giant

 - Europe: Poland

-Key Facts and Figures
+Key Facts and Data

 Market Position

-- Taiwan's sixth-largest manufacturing company
+- Taiwan's sixth-largest manufacturing enterprise

-- Fortune 500 company
+- Fortune 500 enterprise

-Financial Performance (2024 data)
+Financial Performance (2024 Data)

-- Annual earnings per share (EPS): NT$2.3
+- Full-year earnings per share (EPS): NT$2.3

-- Capital: NT$44.071 billion
+- Paid-in capital: NT$44.071 billion

-- Market value: Over NT$140 billion
+- Market capitalization: Over NT$140 billion

 Major Customers